Who We Are

 Time commitment:

-The New West Neighbourhood House Board is a working Board and it is expected that members play a very n active role in the regular and ongoing work of the organization.
+The New West Neighbourhood House Board is a working Board and it is expected that members play a very active role in the regular and ongoing work of the organization.
 We are looking for individuals who can contribute between 10 – 20 hours per month between their work on the Board Circle and supporting other Circles.

-The position is available to be filled immediately or at our upcoming AGM in September 2025.
 Ideally you would be interested in continuing on the NWNH board for the full-term of 3 years.
 Board members need to commit to meeting on the third Friday of each month.
 Anyone interested in more details on the position can contact Mary Trentadue at admin@newwestnh.ca.

 The role of the Board is: